KaoushikMurugan/yet-another-better-office-hour-bot/README.md

 Below is the standard Office Hours (OH) Session Protocol we follow:

-_Helpers refer to Instructors, TAs, and Tutors._
+_**Helper(s)** is the over-arching term we use for the person(s) who hosts office hour sessions (such as Instructors, TAs and Tutors.), for which the **Helpee(s)** queues up for (such as Students and Tutees)._

+Helper's Protocol:

-1. Helpers open queues that correspond to a course/office hours slot they help for.
+1. Helpers perform the `/start` command to open queues that correspond to courses/office hours they help for.
 2. Students enter the queue of their choice.
 3. Helpers issues a `/next` command, which invites a student to join their voice channel.
-4. Once their Office Hours session is over, Helpers close their queues.
+4. Once their Office Hours session is over, Helpers close their queues with the `/stop` command.

-5. Multiple Helpers can help for the same queue.
+Note: Multiple Helpers can help for the same queue.
 A queue will close if and only if there are no helpers for that queue.

+Helpee's Protocol for a course or office hour session:

+1. Wait for the queue
+2. Join the queue by clicking on the `Join` button.
+3. Wait to be pulled out of the queue by the helper.
+4. Click the link that the bot sends in direct message to join the voice channel with the helper.
+5. Leave the voice channel at the end of the session.

 # Waiting Queue System